 Ever since I have realised the importance of heuristics and oracles, I don't remember a single day I tested something without using them.
-Be it for critical thinking, recognising a problem, test planning or test design; there is heuristic for almost every testing problem.
+Be it for critical thinking, recognising a problem, identifying and analysing risks, test planning or test design; there is heuristic for almost every testing problem.

 I thank all those brilliant people in software testing field who have created heuristics for solving problems.
-Those heuristics are coming handy to many testers like myself who use them regularly.
+Those heuristics are coming handy for many testers like myself who use them regularly.

 I don't deny that using multiple heuristics and oracles to solve/recognize some problem helps; but applicability of some ideas from different heuristics is subjective to context of each testing assignment i.e. not all ideas from all heuristics/oracles will help you solve/recognize problems.
 What has always helped me, is 'knowing the failure patterns' of systems that I test.
 To this end I am saying failure patterns not specific defects only.

 These failure patterns are likely to change from project to project, or from module to module within the same project, as project and product elements change with it (read HTSM by James Bach) .
 However, if you are well aware of failure patterns of products you test; it helps you in multiple ways such as: